4 Areas for Counseling & Therapy Work

 - Return to natural-self experiences (remember and recreate).

-- Learn about your vessel nature (Read Self: Who Am I?)
+- Learn about your vessel nature by reading Self: Who Am I?

 3 Books Will Help You with Understanding & Reducing Your Ego

 - People who can cope are happier and do better in life since life is full of changes and challenges.

 - People who can problem-solve lead more successful lives both at work and at home because problems are fixed when possible.

 - People who have mastered perspective-taking can live fully and peacefully in any time or situation and thereby help others to do so too.